SylviaifyX/GridTailwind_Assignment/README.md

-GridTailwind_Assignment.
+# GridTailwind_Assignment.
+## Assignment given by coach maggi @Hertrail
-It should be Responsive on all sizes(Large, Medium and Small screen).
+we are required to build a grid template that is responsive on all screen sizes(Large, Medium and Small screen).